 By this Blob, most adults are well established in their careers and personal lives.
-A routine has taken over and this often makes these established adults to self-confront and reassess their lives.
-They ask themselves “Is this all there is to life?” and compare who they are, to what they thought they would be.
-It is almost ‘half-time’ and very often a time of crisis, especially for women.
+A routine often takes over, leading many established adults to reflect and reassess.
+They may find themselves asking, “Is this all there is to life?” and comparing their current selves to the person they thought they would become.
+It’s almost like ‘half-time,’ and this period can sometimes lead to a mid-life crisis, especially for women.

-In general both, single men and single women in this Blob, have to face uncomfortable situations and pertinent questions from so-called well-wishers inquiring about their ‘single’ status.
-According to Eurostat statistics from 2015, there is a widespread decline in the number of traditional nuclear families composing of a couple with children; a high proportion of adults actually choosing to live alone (31.4 %) or as couples without children (24.7 %).
+Both single men and women in this Blob might encounter uncomfortable questions from well-meaning friends and family about their ‘single’ status.
+According to Eurostat data from 2015, traditional nuclear families (a couple with children) are declining, with a significant proportion of adults choosing to live alone (31.4%) or as couples without children (24.7%).

 Click here for Blob 8: Anchored Adult